quchen/articles/cont_monad.md

 fmap f cx = Cont $ \k -> runCont cx (k . f)
 ```

-I find this to be completely incomprehensible, so I chose to present the more
+I find this to be very hard to understand, so I chose to present the more
 pointful version here.
 Similar thoughts apply to all the other sections.

 [cont-docs]: http://hackage.haskell.org/packages/archive/transformers/latest/doc/html/Control-Monad-Trans-Cont.html